swamianshananda/Graph-Project/README.md

 # khattri2-anshcs2-tyxia2

+Link to presentation used in video https://docs.google.com/presentation/d/1zmGBXCm43ChIfUwAg9eAY0T8a443mNOmMLy1p3ydWZs/edit?usp=sharing

+Link to Final Presentation Video https://illinois.zoom.us/rec/share/xGrq34MKg9K1rzH1sdj__gAmM26Jm44VG2e2hSQr1vq8zp9NmMB4f6VwVoWNb7ty.RNE8sqyqJoHo_mD8

 # **INTRODUCTION** #

 Hello!!!
 We are Ansh Shah, Neel Khattri, and Taylor Xia, and this is our cs225 final project.
-For our final project we are using a twitter sub data set, and are modeling it so that we have incoproated Floyd-Warshall's shortest path algorithim, and also a Betweeness Centriality calculation.
+For our final project we are using a twitter sub data set, and are modeling it so that we have incoproated Floyd-Warshall's shortest path algorithim, and also a Betweenness Centrality calculation.

 # **PURPOSE** #

 We are running the Floyd-Warshall algorithm to find the shortest number of connections between two nodes.
 This way two users can use the least amount of work to figure out how they knew each other.
-We are running a Betweeness Centriality calculation to show how "popular" or "connected" someone is based of their Betweeness Centriality value.
+We are running a Betweenness Centrality calculation to show how "popular" or "connected" someone is based of their Betweenness Centrality value.

 # **INSTRUCTIONS** #